Thoughts on Location No 24

 We hadn’t realised we could continue on the Hazards Beach Circuit from the lookout when we started our walk and I thank the Parks and Wildlife Service Tasmania for the clear signage throughout the park.

 In taking the left side of the fork earlier, we ended up walking the Hazards Beach Circuit in a clockwise direction and as I said, this proved to be a very good decision.
 Leaving the lookout behind and following the track, we then headed down to Wineglass Bay.
-This was a very steep decent, down purposefully placed stone steps.
+This was a very steep descent, down purposefully placed stone steps.

 My initial comment was ‘wow’, but 30 minutes later, all I could say was ‘Thank Goodness’.
 Thank Goodness I was walking down the steps and not up them.